The runscatter

 filter_features_qc()

-QC types to be shown.
+QC types to be plotted.
 Can be a vector of QC types or a regular expression pattern.

 NA